hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25815615286/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1617/25815615286_cde67d07b3_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-Looking backwards from our packrafts the Invercauld bridge were quite an experience.
+Looking backwards from our packrafts the Invercauld bridge was quite an experience.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25815614586/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1657/25815614586_cfb6efc395_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-## Cambus o' May bridge
+## Cambus O' May suspension bridge
+The suspension bridge at Cambus O' May was built in 1905 and rebuilt in 1988 for safety reasons and one of the most popular destinations for tourists visiting Victorian sites in this area.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25211142164/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1646/25211142164_58e03539d6_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>